root-project/web/resources/web/index.md

 It is not necessary to restart the server each time you do a modification except if you modify the file `web/_config.yml`

-You may notice that the command `bundle exec jekyll serve` generated a folder `_site` in the `/path/to/the/directory/web/` folder.
+You may notice that the command `bundle exec jekyll serve` generates a folder `_site` in the `/path/to/the/directory/web/` folder.
 This is the html version of the web site.
 Do not modify or create files in that folder.
 This folder is ignored by git.